hseligson1/kustomize-gitops-example/README.md

 `argocd app history <application name> <application history id>`

-As previously mentioned, Each time a new `kustomize.yaml` file is added or modified, ArgoCD will detect those changes and update the deployments.
+As previously mentioned, each time a new `kustomize.yaml` file is added or modified, ArgoCD will detect those changes and update the deployments.